ray-project/ray/doc/source/placement-group.rst

 Here are some use cases:

-- **Gang Scheduling**: Your application requires all tasks to be scheduled and start at the same time.
+- **Gang Scheduling**: Your application requires all tasks/actors to be scheduled and start at the same time.
 - **Maximizing data locality**: You'd like to place or schedule your tasks and actors close to your data to avoid object transfer overheads.
 - **Load balancing**: To improve application availability and avoid resource overload, you'd like to place your actors or tasks into different physical machines as much as possible.